withastro/roadmap/active-rfcs/0000-style-script-behavior.md

 This RFC proposes very little new behavior, and mainly exists to document current behavior and make sure we have a clear, shared understanding about how Astro should work as we head into a v1.0 release.

 When reviewing, feel free to ask questions and give feedback on current behavior as well as new behavior.
-However, be aware that changes to current behavior may be out of scope of this RFC and may require thier own RFC seperate from this one.
+However, be aware that changes to current behavior may be out of scope of this RFC and may require their own RFC seperate from this one.